Compass Cooking Classes

 - The cooking class we wanted is full.
 Can you just add one more student to the class?No, maximum class enrollments are carefully planned so all students can participate and contribute to the weekly cooking project and so the instructor can safely monitor all students’ techniques.

 - I can't cook.
 I wish you offered cooking classes for parents.Agreed.
 Watch for weekend and evening cooking workshops for teens and adults to be added in the fall.

 Food Allergies/Special Diets

 - My child has a food allergy to nuts.
-Will nuts be used in recipes?No, peanuts and tree nuts will not be used in recipes.
-Sunflower seed or similar non-nut butter may be substituted in recipes that call for peanut butter.
-Ingredients may come from factories or machinery that also process nuts.
+Will nuts be used in recipes?Yes, peanuts and tree nuts may be used in recipes.
+Recipes are posted online and note if nuts are included.
+All completed dishes sent home will have a label warning of nuts.
+Those with very sensitive nut allergies should understand that nut-containing ingredients may be in the cabinet or may have ben used in a prior class.
+Also, commercially prepared ingredients may come from factories or machinery that also process nuts.

 - My child has a sensitivity to dairy, gluten, egg, etc. How will I know if these will be used in recipes?Many recipes will use these ingredients, but generally not all weeks or all recipes.
 Sometimes a child with a sensitivity to a specific ingredient will participate in class to learn the cooking techniques in that lesson.
 Other times, they may elect to skip a class.
 A child with a severe contact or breathing allergy to a common ingredient should not enroll in the class.
 Due to costs, logistics, and sourcing, the cooking instructor is unable to provide substitute ingredients or use any sent in by a parent.
 Prior to registration, you should contact Compass to discuss any ingredient concerns.